 All disclosures contained in this pricing supplement regarding the Underlyings, including, without limitation, their make-up, method of calculation, and changes in their components, have been derived from publicly available sources.
-The information reflects the policies of, and is subject to change by BlackRock Fund Advisors ("BFA"), the advisor of the IVE, and Invesco Capital Management LLC ("Invesco"), the investment advisor of the QQQ.
-We refer to BFA and Invesco as the "Investment Advisors."
-The Investment Advisors, which license the copyright and all other rights to the Underlyings, have no obligation to continue to publish, and may discontinue publication of, the respective Underlyings.
+The information reflects the policies of, and is subject to change by Invesco Capital Management LLC ("Invesco"), the investment advisor of each of the RSP and the QQQ.
+We refer to Invesco as the "Investment Advisor."
+The Investment Advisor, which licenses the copyright and all other rights to the Underlyings, has no obligation to continue to publish, and may discontinue publication of, the respective Underlyings.
 The consequences of an Investment Advisor discontinuing publication of the applicable Underlying are discussed in "Description of the Notes-Anti-Dilution and Discontinuance Adjustments Relating to ETFs-Discontinuance of an ETF" in the accompanying product supplement.
 None of us, the Guarantor, the calculation agent, or either Selling Agent accepts any responsibility for the calculation, maintenance or publication of either Underlyings or any successor underlying.